Deepakmukka1/Project-Boilerplate-Generator/README.md

 ```

-### 3. Go to the file Todo-CLI using below command
+### 3. Go to the file Project-Boilerplate-Generator using below command

 ```